Teryl/CTDepression/code_documentation.md

 ### from ctypes import windll, byref, create_unicode_buffer, create_string_buffer
 - Python C language interpreter necessary for the importing of custom fonts.

+### from threading import Thread, Event
+- Allows us to initiate threads, so that we can simultaniously run the game and GUI.

+### from queue import Queue
+- Allows for communications between threads using queues

 ## Global Variables
 - Determines the properties of the window and also establishes commonly used unit values for late referencing.

-## Assets Class (Calc UI and Fight UI)
+## Assets Class (Calc UI, Fight UI, Char Sprites)
 -  It is a dictionary, serving as the directory for all our assets and stores custom size and scale attribute.
-It allows us to get the assets when needed
+It allows us to get the required assets when needed

 ### Calc UI (Calculator UI) and CalcButtons
 - The assets used for our calculator. they consist of the number and operator buttons, as well as the frame and screen.

-### Fight UI (Fight UI)
+### Fight UI
 - The assets used in creating the background and elements for the fight screen

+### Char Sprites
+- The assets which consist of our character and the different enemies

 ### Asset Get Method
-- Loads visual assets and allows us to access them,
+- Loads visual assets and allows us to access them, displaying them in the window

 ## Fonts
 - Initialises and loads fonts for the calculator.
 The font used was MonogramRevised, which is a modified TrueType Font.